rockettheme/docs/Docs/phpbb/styles/ricochet/INDEX.md

 NOTE: **RokBB 5.0.4+** is required for Ricochet to work correctly.
 For more details on installing RokBB, please visit the [Administrative Module installation guide][adminguide].

+>> NOTE: Ricochet is a phpBB 3.0.x style, and not currently compatible with phpBB 3.1.

 ### Imageset Editor

 Ricochet supports Imageset Editor for previously implemented FontAwesome based scalable vector topic icons.
 All icons are based on Font Awesome 4.
 Font Awesome is a pictographic language of web-related actions which delivers over 350 icons.